SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tramoseatsdoc.md

     this option, first create *TramoSeats* document and drag and drop the data into it.
 Then save the workspace and close JDemetra+.
-Next, update the time series (add/change the observations, but do not change neither the localisation of the file nor the file name) and open JDemetra+ once again.
+Next, update the time series (add/change the observations, but do not change either the localisation of the file or the file name) and open JDemetra+ once again.
 Open the previously saved workspace and double click on the respective *TramoSeats* document in the *Workspace* window.
 Finally, chose the **Refresh data** option from